Admitted Transfer Students

 If you have already applied for financial aid at your prior institution, you will receive an email when your financial aid award is ready.
 Typically, students are notified within two weeks of their acceptance if they have added UMass Amherst to their FAFSA prior to receiving the admissions decision.

 If you intend to apply for financial aid and have not already done so, file the Free Application for Federal Student Aid (FAFSA) form immediately.
 FAFSA is the only application needed to determine eligibility for federal, state, and institutional funds.
 The FAFSA is available online.
 UMass Amherst’s FAFSA school code is 002221.
 To avoid delays in award processing, please ensure that the name and Social Security number on your admission application and FAFSA form match the name and number on your Social Security card.

-To be considered for financial aid, file the FAFSA by March 1, the priority date for maximum consideration.
+To be considered for financial aid, you must file the FAFSA, and add UMass Amherst to your application.
 Please monitor your “To Do List” in SPIRE self-service to determine whether there is additional information needed to establish your financial aid eligibility.

 For a full list of costs, visit the Bursar's website.